tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

     had to say about reactive programming on the [bibliography](#bibliography) but keep in mind that this and the above sub-item are in the context of Java and the other workaround languages like JavaScript, C++, C#, Kotlin...

+- Usage of *mutable* variable `tree` for returning the function value:
+  - Otherwise, we'd have a multiple-`return` mess (to get rid of the variable), whilst a competent (programmer, language) might as well directly replace it with a high-level declarative approach (e.g. ADTs with pattern matching).

 - Usage of `try`-`catch` for error handling which has many disadvantages and can be replaced with sum types or monads like Rust does, so there's no